Tackle Football FAQ's

 Should I wait to put my girl in football till she's bigger & stronger?

 No. Football is a full-contact sport and it is important to learn proper techniques early.
 This first will help to avoid injuries.
 It will also teach your child how to make proper blocks, tackles and how to be blocked and tackled.
 If you wait to enroll your child it will only put them further behind in learning proper skills.
+We also have a flag football division (see FAQ's below).

 Don't let the lack of funds hold you back.
 Many companies or individuals are willing to sponsor girls to play in the league.
 Approach your employer to see if they will sponsor your child or another child in need.